carlynorama/ExploreGlobals/README.md

 ## Assumptions
 - Prefer not to write a whole bunch of new C, but that may be the result.
-- The original C API is not totally under ones own control and its old and crufty style.
+- The original C API is not under ones own control and it's old and has a crufty style.
+- The variable exists for the duration of the program and is created by the C.

+## Where is @main

+ExploreGlobals.swift

 ## TODO